tony20141/tony20141.github.io/projects/project1/project1.md

 ## Question #30:
+What is the difference regarding reliability and communication type between TCP and UDP?
+A. TCP is reliable and is a connectionless protocol; UDP is not reliable and is a connection-oriented protocol.
+B. TCP is not reliable and is a connectionless protocol; UDP is reliable and is a connection-oriented protocol.
+C. TCP is not reliable and is a connection-oriented protocol; UDP is reliable and is a connectionless protocol.
+D. TCP is reliable and is a connection-oriented protocol; UDP is not reliable and is a connectionless protocol.

 Understanding the Question: This question asks about the differences in reliability and communication type between TCP and UDP.
 Analyzing the Options:
 A. TCP is reliable and is a connectionless protocol; UDP is not reliable and is a connection-oriented protocol.
 Incorrect.
 TCP is connection-oriented, UDP is connectionless.